THE CHICAGO AREA SCHWEITZER FELLOWS PROGRAM

 *** Read a press release announcing the selection of the 2014-15 Chicago Area Schweitzer Fellows here.***

-Founded in 1996 as a program of ASF and the Health and Medicine Policy Research Group (HMPRG), the Chicago Area Fellows Program is one of eleven Schweitzer program sites across the U.S. dedicated to developing a pipeline of emerging professionals who enter the workforce with the skills and commitment necessary to address unmet health needs.
+Founded in 1996 as a program of ASF and the Health and Medicine Policy Research Group (HMPRG), the Chicago Area Fellows Program is dedicated to developing a pipeline of emerging professionals who enter the workforce with the skills and commitment necessary to address unmet health needs.

 Since the program’s inception, Schweitzer Fellows in Chicago—competitively chosen from health-focused graduate student applicants in a variety of fields—have worked tirelessly to address health disparities and the social determinants of health throughout the greater Chicago area.